-JP’s bylines have appeared in outlets, including TIME, The Los Angeles Times, ELLE, Bloomberg Businessweek, People, Fortune, Engadget, GQ, Entertainment Weekly, and New York Magazine.
-His reporting blends cultural insight with a precise editorial voice, often tracing the ways celebrity and storytelling evolve alongside technology and media.
-Beyond entertainment, he has covered subjects ranging from influencer marketing and startup culture to parenting during the pandemic.
-He also writes Scene and Unheard, a Substack exploring TV and film through essays, features, and recurring columns.
+JP’s bylines have appeared in outlets including TIME, ELLE, The Los Angeles Times, Bloomberg Businessweek, People, Fortune, Engadget, GQ, Entertainment Weekly, and New York Magazine.
+His reporting combines cultural insight with a precise editorial voice, drawing on both narrative analysis and reported insight to examine how fame and storytelling change with technology, platforms, and audience expectations..
+Beyond entertainment, he has covered subjects ranging from influencer marketing and startup culture to the pressures of parenting during the pandemic.

 A graduate of Fordham University, JP brings a seasoned perspective and collaborative spirit to every assignment.
 He is available for entertainment coverage, long-form features, and editorial projects.